bbauska/TUMx-DWAPNx/README.md

 we see here now is that if we navigate to these API relationships, as I said

-before, we\'re executing this function and you might have noticed that at the end
+before, we&apos;re executing this function and you might have noticed that at the end

-here, we\'re actually not calling the function.
-So, we\'re not specifying one
+here, we&apos;re actually not calling the function.
+So, we&apos;re not specifying one

-specific call of the function but we\'re just specifying let\'s so say the
+specific call of the function but we&apos;re just specifying let&apos;s so say the

 blueprint of the function.
-We\'re specifying what needs to be called if a
+We&apos;re specifying what needs to be called if a

 user is trying to open up this route and this is because when this code